WoWs-Builder-Team/WoWs-ShipBuilder/.github/CONTRIBUTING.md

   - In unit test methods, name them TestedMethodName_Precondition_Postcondition
 - Do not expose public variables.
 Use properties instead.
 - Follow the element ordering rules of StyleCop.
-- Try not to exceed a line length of 160 characters.
-There are situations where it is necessary but it should be avoided if doing so does not impact readability.
 - Use an indentation of 4 spaces.
 One tab equals 4 spaces.
 - Document public methods and classes!
 Documentation for private members is not bad either but not always required.
 - `using` directives are placed outside of namespaces.